unitag/Engine-API/Reference.md

 Field | Description | Markup
 ------|-------------|-------
 `step` | Defines the step to consider.
-By default, consider all accesses to this operation. | Yes.
-`from` | Defines the lower bound of the time period taken into account.
-Unlimited by default. | Yes, but only a numeric timestamp is accepted.
+By default, consider all accesses to this operation. | Yes `from` | Defines the lower bound of the time period taken into account.
+Unlimited by default. | Yes, but only a numeric timestamp is accepted
 `to` | Defines the upper bound of the time period taken into account.
-Unlimited by default. | Yes, but only a numeric timestamp is accepted.
+Unlimited by default. | Yes, but only a numeric timestamp is accepted
 `duration` | Defines the length of the time period taken into account.
-Default is unlimited if no `unit` is specified, `1` otherwise. | Yes.
+Default is unlimited if no `unit` is specified, `1` otherwise. | Yes
 `unit` | Defines the unit of the `duration` field.
 Can be `millisecond`, `second`, `minute`, `hour` or `day`.
-Default is `millisecond`. | Yes.
+Default is `millisecond`. | Yes

 There are several ways for specifying the time period:
   - When both `from` and `to` are specified, they define the exact bounds of the time period.